svelte-drama/swr/README.md

 - `options.maxAge`: `number`

   If data in the cache is older than `maxAge` in milliseconds, a new request to refresh the data will be launched in the background.
+This check only occurs during initializtion.
+To do continous polling, see [refreshInterval]((https://github.com/svelte-drama/swr#refreshInterval).

 - `options.plugins`: `SWRPlugin[]`